aslinuralkan/data-science-projects/README.md

 # data-science-projects
-scrips that I made for the intro to data science
+scripts that I made for the intro to data science